| |

 containing the completed written examination will be returned to

-OCR within five (5) business days.
+OCR by the proctor within five (5) business days by traceable mail.
+The

 Failure